igrmk/garlic/README.md

 Garlic Moon
 -----------
-There is also Garlic Moon theme with normal brightness
+There is also Garlic Moon theme which is duller and more suitable for low brightness

 <img src="img/moon.png" width="400">